june-oh/obs-watch-party/obs-timer-server/README.md

         *   Background color of the `.overlay` box in `obs-display.html`.
         *   Text color for the platform display in `obs-display.html`.
         *   Font sizes for titles and time display.
-    *   Configuration is loaded from `config.json` on server start and saved back when updated via the `/config` web page.
+    *   Configuration is loaded from `config.json` on server start.
+    *   When running locally, changes made via the `/config` web page are saved back to `config.json`.
+(Note: In some server/cloud environments, direct file system writes might be restricted or ephemeral.
+For persistent configuration in such environments, using environment variables or a database is recommended for future versions.)
     *   The configuration page (`config-page.html`) provides a user-friendly interface to modify these settings.
 *   **Server IP Display:**
     *   On startup, the server logs its local network IP addresses to the console, making it easier to configure remote access if needed (e.g., for accessing the config page or OBS source from another device on the same network).